BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 * We are using a local DNS cache on each worker node, with dnsmasq,
 * We use Fully Qualified Domain Names (trailing dot on curl calls) as much as possible,
 * We’ve defined [dnsConfig](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-dns-config) preferences for all our applications,
-* We use CoreDNS with autoscaling,
+* We use CoreDNS with autoscaling as a replacement for KubeDNS,
 * We forbid as much as possible musl/Alpine

 Example of a dns configuration in prod: